-Qualified vets aspiring to become a Specialist in a certain field must first undertake a one-year rotating Internship, to prepare for their specialist training.
+Qualified vets aspiring to improve their knowledge and skills should consider a one-year rotating internship.
+Vets wanting to become a Specialist in a certain field must first undertake a one-year rotating Internship, to prepare for their specialist training.
 We currently train 10 interns each year and they rotate through our many disciplines.
 During the year, they work alongside specialists in training (Residents) and Specialists in all departments and are involved in all aspects of the patient journey.
 Our Interns are also involved in receiving out of hours emergencies.
 On top of that they will attend journal clubs, weekly seminars, and have the opportunity to give a presentation to the AMVS team, as well as being encouraged to become involved in clinical research.
 We welcome both UK and overseas veterinary graduates to join the programme.

 For qualified veterinary surgeons who have completed an Internship and wish to become a Specialist, we offer 16 residency positions across 6 of our disciplines (8 medicine, 3 surgery, 2 anaesthesia, 2, neuro, 1 imaging).
 Our residency programme consists of 3 years’ full time clinical training under the supervision of recognised Specialists.
 During this time, Residents also have the opportunity to take part in research projects and publish papers in peer reviewed journals.
 At the end of this training, they must sit exams either through the appropriate European or American college to become a Specialist.

-If you are interested in a residency with us, please email firstname.lastname@example.org
+If you are interested in an internship or residency with us, please email email@example.com

 Student vet nurses